ChrstphrHll/npc_gen/students/Grace Festus.md

 ---
 ### Description
 - 5th year Human Cleric in Elkenval
-- wavy auburn hair that's pulled to the side and buzzed on the left, Pale Gray eyes, and Pale skin
+- shoulder length straight auburn hair that's plain, Pale Gray eyes, and Pale skin
 - Is Anticipative and Rigid, and has Charity as their ideal

 ### Organizations